The Last Thing You See Before You Die.The Boys

 - "I hate mean people."

 - The Worf Effect: Stormfront bigtime.
 Despite several references to him being second only to the Homelander, he loses an eye to the Female, whom he fails to kill, has his testicles crushed by Mother's Milk which causes him to abandon his team in a fight.
-He retreats again when Butcher blows glass in his other eye leaving the rest of Payback to die at Butcher's hands and yet The Boys are so worried about facing him after all that, they call The Love Sausage in from Russia to help stomp him to death.
+He retreats again when Butcher blows glass in his other eye leaving the rest of Payback to die at Butcher's hands.
+He still inflicts enough injuries that The Boys become worried enough to call The Love Sausage in from Russia to help stomp him to death.

 - Meanwhile, Black Noir was explicitly designed to be superior to the Homelander so that he could take him down if Vought needed him to.
 In the end, after he is severely weakened by his offscreen fight with the Homelander, the military cuts him down with DU ammo before Butcher pries the top of his skull off with a crowbar.